-Adele’s album is going to hit children of divorce hard - here’s why
+Adele’s album is going to hit children of divorce hard – here’s why

 What’s more, is that children of divorce might be more likely to encounter problems in their own romantic relationships.
 “Children of divorce can struggle in adult life with a fear of abandonment and trust issues with their partner,” says Jayne Hale, relationships counsellor at the charity Relate.
 “Also, depending on how they experienced their parents communicating with each other, before and after the divorce, they may struggle with communication on an emotional level with their own partner later on.”
 They might also have difficulty being vulnerable with others, adds Hale, and struggle with low self-esteem.

-There are obvious ways that having divorced parents has impacted me: panic attacks whenever I heard them arguing, insomnia when my father remarried, and an overriding sense of displacement whenever one of them moved house.
+There are obvious ways that having divorced parents has impacted on me: panic attacks whenever I heard them arguing, insomnia when my father remarried, and an overriding sense of displacement whenever one of them moved house.
 But these aren’t things that are readily talked about or considered when it comes to understanding the experiences of children of divorce.

 Instead it’s having trouble settling down, being plagued by a fear of commitment, or having “daddy issues” – a sexist remark attributed to any woman (never a man) whose father walked out on them.